Azure/CCOInsights/README.md

 You can find more details about each page on the [Deployment Guide](https://github.com/Azure/ccodashboard/blob/master/dashboards/CCODashboard-Governance/GovernanceDeploymentGuide.md) file.

-## CCO Azure Infrastructure Dashboard report pages
+## CCO Azure Infrastructure Dashboard Report Pages

 The version 8.0 of the CCO Power BI Dashboard includes 10 report pages.
 You will be able to navigate, filter and report the following information: